Skip to content Skip to sidebar Skip to footer

 Treatments/coatings

-Some fabrics are treated to alter their natural properties.
+Manufacturers treat some fabrics to alter their natural properties.
 This may include giving them resistance to fire, fading, stains and so on.
-Ahhh, the wonders of technology.

 It’s not as effective at stain prevention compared to the fabrics that have it in-built but they do still help.
-Unfortunately, they must be reapplied after machine washing or every few months.
+Unfortunately, you’ll need to reapply them after machine washing or every few months.

 Scotchguard is a well-known brand selling these sprays.
 Be wary when applying them though, as it may void any warranties that came with the fabric.